-On the global IUCN “Red list” belugas are listed as being of “Least Concern” in an assessment made in 2017.
+The global IUCN “Red list” lists belugas as “Least Concern” in an assessment made in 2017.

 Belugas have long been a staple food resource for indigenous peoples throughout the Arctic, and they continue to be an important part of northern diets today.
-Historically, the beluga was used for many purposes (Kilabuk 1998, Sejersen 2001).
+Historically, the beluga whale served various purposes (Kilabuk 1998, Sejersen 2001).
 The skin and attached subcutaneous fat was and is considered a delicacy called muktuk (various spellings and pronunciations, including maktaaq and mattak).
 The meat varied in quality depending on the cut and was eaten raw, dried or cooked, or used as dog food.
 Sometimes the meat and muktuk was aged and prepared in specific ways to make traditional delicacies.

 The flippers, organs and intestines were also used as food.
 The skin from the top part of the whale was cut and prepared to make rope, and the tendons were used to make sinew for sewing.
 The blubber was rendered to oil and used in traditional lamps (qulliq) as a source of light and heat.
-Even the bones were used as a food source, construction material and for carving.
-While many of these uses have been replaced by modern materials, beluga muktuk and meat are still an important and welcome part of the diet in some areas of Arctic Canada and Greenland.
+Additionally, the bones had multiple uses, including as a food source, construction material, and for carving.
+While modern materials have replaced many of these traditional uses, beluga muktuk and meat are still an important and welcome part of the diet in some areas of Arctic Canada and Greenland.

 The following descriptions of hunting methods in Canada and Greenland have been taken from the NAMMCO Expert Group Meeting to Assess the Hunting Methods for Small Cetaceans, held in 2011 (NAMMCO 2012b):

 Belugas in West Greenland and Canada are hunted during the spring, summer and fall from small boats, at the ice edge or at ice cracks.
 The kayak is still in use for hunting in some areas of West Greenland.
-In this type of hunting, the animal is approached quietly by one or two kayaks, and the hunter uses a hand-held harpoon with a detachable head (Greenlandic: tuukaak).
+In this type of hunting, one or two kayaks approach the animal quietly, and the hunter uses a hand-held harpoon with a detachable head (Greenlandic: tuukaak).
 The harpoon head is attached by a line to a float (Greenlandic: quataq) and then to drag or brake (Greenlandic: miutak) which slows the wounded animal.
 The hunter then shoots the whale with a high-powered rifle when it resurfaces.

 Similar hunting methods are used from small motor boats and from the ice in Greenland and Canada.
 Ideally, the whale is harpooned first to secure it; it is thereafter dispatched using a rifle.
 The harpoon strike alone is sufficient to kill the animal in some cases.
 In other cases, the beluga is shot first to wound it and slow it down so it can be secured using a harpoon and line.

-Nets are used to capture belugas in the far north of Greenland and in some areas of Canada.
+n the far north of Greenland and certain regions of Canada, hunters employ nets to capture belugas .
 This technique is used particularly during the dark seasons and in very heavy ice conditions.
 The belugas swim into the net, become entangled and will drown since they cannot surface.
-If they remain alive, they are shot by the hunter when the net is checked.
+In cases where they remain alive, hunters will shoot them during net inspections.

 Distribution of catch